Market Cap: $460.5M TTM revenue: $100.3M YOY return: +44.96% |

 According to Prospectus Supplement No. 1 to the prospectus data April 7, 2022, Blacksky’s “2021 Executive Bonus Program” awarded Blacksky executives with bonus payments for meeting certain corporate objectives including “the completion of the business combination between the Company and BlackSky Holdings, Inc.” (i.e. going public through the SPAC deal) and “certain related milestones, and “certain public company readiness objectives.”
 In other words, Blacksky executives received bonus payments based in part for successfully completing the SPAC deal, which was predicated on management’s financial forecasts that Blacksky failed to meet immediately the first year out the door.

-Since going public, Brian O’Toole has collected over $25 million in compensation.
+Since going public, Brian O’Toole has collected over $27 million in compensation.
 During the same period, the net value O’Toole has created for investors is negative.
-Specifically, shareholders have lost over $1 billion under O’Toole’s leadership as CEO.
+Specifically, shareholders have lost over $900 million under O’Toole’s leadership.

 Brian O’Toole owns about 2.8 million shares.
-So incentivize exists for O’Toole to do his job well and maximize the value of his stock.
+So incentivize exists for O’Toole to do his job to maximize stock value.
 So far, this incentive has not worked out too well.

 Blacksky outlook and risk assessment